TEN WAYS TRAVELING JAPAN SURPRISED ME

 I do not know why this stone is the only one in one of the oldest and holiest places in Japan (Okunoin, Koya-san) to be plastered with stickers, but there you have it… Not a single stone or tree is otherwise out of place.

-In general Japan is quite graffiti-free, but you still see quite a bit of it on random poles – once again very selectively chosen as if that were the only pole that can have stickers, and in outer industrial areas.
+In general Japan is quite graffiti-free, but you still see quite a bit of it on random poles – once again very selectively chosen as if they are the only pole that can have stickers.

 7: I actually like the whole face mask thing

 There is a stereotypical view of Japanese people, wearing their face masks to prevent the spread of germs.
 Perhaps it seems over the top to outsiders but it’s something I really got on board with.
 I was sick for half my trip (and I took so many damn vitamins before-hand), and I didn’t want to share that with anyone else.
 So my wife (also sick) and I donned face masks while we were in public spaces.

 Preventing the spread of respiratory illness like a BOSS.

 When you really think about the practicality of it, why don’t other cultures adopt this practice?
 Who really wants to make other people sick or be made sick by someone else?
 I’m cool with it Japan.